alex-calderwood/there-and-back/README.md

 ### How to Run

 #### Requirements
 - While we are excited to share the source code for this system, we presently rely on a proprietary model, OpenAI's GPT-4.
 To use the model, you'll need an OpenAI API Key with access to GPT-4.
-For more information on how to do so, see this [guide](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/).

 - The system is written primarily in Python.
 We've only tested using Python 3.10, but other versions should work as well.